stanchan/clock-8001/README.md

 Sets the optional extra text field on dual clock mode.
 The text is rendered between the clocks on vertical displays and on the bottom of the screen on horizontal ones.

 Payload: String, at most 8 characters are displayed

+### /clock/ltc

+Used to provide decoded LTC data to the clock.
+Reception of a message changes the clock to the LTC display mode.
+A timestamp with zero frame syncs the internal timer to LTC time.

+Payload: String, `HH:MM:SS:FF` where HH = hours, MM = minutes, SS = seconds, FF = frames

 ## OSC feedback